cloudfoundry/cf-deployment/README.md

 Before you can start deploying, you'll need to make sure you've configured your infrastructure appropriately and deployed a BOSH Director.
-If you're using AWS or GCP,
-we'd suggest using [bbl](https://github.com/cloudfoundry/bosh-bootloader) to set up your IaaS resources and bootstrap a BOSH director.
+If you're using AWS, GCP, or Azure, we'd suggest using [bbl](https://github.com/cloudfoundry/bosh-bootloader) to set up your IaaS resources and bootstrap a BOSH director.
-(For a full guide to getting set up on GCP, look at [this guide](gcp-deployment-guide.md).)
 Otherwise, take a look at [the BOSH documentation](https://bosh.io/docs/init.html) for information about prerequisites for a given IaaS and installing a BOSH Director there.